oriolaranda/DistMIS/README.md

 ### Data Parallelism
 The `data_parallel` script is the first approach presented in the paper, given a model in tensorflow and a TFRecord dataset it performs data parallelism.
 Data parallelism consists in, given n GPUs, the model is replicated n times and each replica is sent to a GPU.
 After that, the data is split into n chunks, i.e. the batch size is diveded by n, these chunks are distributed across the GPUs, where each chunk is assigned to a GPU.
-Hence, we are speeding-up the training of the model.
+If we are training m models and m >= n, then we proceed sequentially for each model.
+Since we are using more than 1 GPU we are speeding-up the training of each model, and therefore, the m models.
 Our cluster has 4 GPUs per node, so if the number of GPUs used is less than 4, i.e. we are using only one node, tf.MirroredStrategy is used.
 For multi-node, i.e. >= 4 GPUs, we use ray.cluster which handles all the comunications between nodes and ray.sgd which is a wrapper around tf.MultiWorkerMirroredStrategy.
 Both tf.MirroredStrategy and tf.MultiWorkerMirroredStrategy are built-in functions from tensorflow distributed API.

 ### Experiment Parallelism
 The `exp_parallel` script is the second approach presented in the paper, given a model in tensorflow and a TFRecord dataset it performs experiment parallelism using ray.tune which manages all the low level parallelism implementaion.
 Experiment parallelism consists in, given n GPUs, m models and m >= n, assigning a model to each GPU available.
-Hence, we are training all the n models at the same time, speeding-up the computations of the m models.
+Hence, we are training n models at the same time, speeding-up the computations of all the m models.
 As mentioned above our cluster has 4 GPU per node, so if the number of GPUs used is less than 4, i.e. we are using only one node, ray.tune is used.
 For multi-node, i.e. >= 4 GPUs, we use ray.cluster which handles all the comunications between nodes and ray.tune.